Mapping

 }

-This picks the first item (remember that arrays indexes are zero-based) and places it in the primary-address table.
+This picks the first item (remember that array indexes are zero-based) and places it in the primary-address table.
 Analogously, the addresses.1 mapping picks the second item from the addresses array and stores it in the secondary-address table.

 See example [EX068].